 Sarah Gibson - In the '70s and '80s, made a numer of striking shorts with Susan Lambert.

-Helen Grace NEW - Essay / experimental / new media filmmaker since her known film Serious Undertakings in the 1980s.
+Helen Grace - Essay / experimental / new media filmmaker since her seminal film Serious Undertakings in the 1980s.
 Still active.

 Stephen Harrop - Super 8 filmmaker of the '80s.

 Rivka Hartman - AFTRS graduate early '80s, made some great docos and features in the '80s and '90s.